JozefR/TradeDash/README.md

  1. Pick stock
  2. Trade only once a day at close price.
- 3. Buy one contract when price goes up and cross Long Moving average.
+ 3. Buy one contract when price goes up and cross Long Moving average from bottom up.
- 3. Sell one contract when price goes down and cross Long Moving average.
+ 3. Sell one contract when price goes down and cross Long Moving average from up to bottom.
  4. No Stop Loss.

  ### Connors Rsi Strategy